xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker-ubuntu.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-docker/build-now.png" alt="build now" width=85%>

 5. To view the console log, click on your current build on Jenkins and select **Console Output**.

+    In the **Console Output**, you can view the status when Docker starts finding the image `katalonstudio/katalon`, verifying your licenses, reloading plugins, then executing your test.
+If Docker cannot find the `katalonstudio/katalon` image locally, it automatically pulls this image.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-docker/console-output.png" alt="console output" width=100%>